 1x USB hub

 1x USB B port, external

-The XBox controller really is a USB device with a strange connector.
-To use it on the Mac, all you have to do is cut off the original connector, and then wire up a USB connector instead.
+XBox controllers are really USB devices with strange connectors.
+To use them on the Mac, all you have to do is cut off the original connector and wire up a USB connector.
 With the Mac, you also need drivers.
 I’m currently using Carvware GamePad Companion for most programs, but I think with Max/MSP I can support it without the driver.

-The most important modification you can do with a game controller is to take apart the joysticks and take their springs out.
-Once you do this, they will stay where you leave them.
-This allows you to use that stick as an X and a Y setting that won’t jump back to the middle.
+The most important modification you can do with a game controller when using it for musical purposes is to take apart the joysticks and take their springs out.
+Once you do this, they will stay where you leave them instead of jumping back to the center.
+This allows you to use that stick as an X and a Y setting that won’t move once you let go.
 Very useful for audio filters, color filters, and the intensity of various audio and video effect plugins.
-I lucked out and found a couple joysticks that came from an old BBC Microcomputer (yes, that BBC).
+I lucked out and found joysticks that came from an old BBC Microcomputer.